ModelEarth/community/resources/angular/README.md

 # Angular

 The following documents how to deploy an npm library using Angular.
-In Progress: combining a member list view with the HERE Location API.
+In Progress: combining a member list view with the HERE Geocoder API for marker positioning by address.

 First, confirm you have Angular CLI installed on your local machine.